yuval-beiser/algo-trading/AllCode.md

 }

+//reset alertsGenerated when not in possition if marketposition = 0 and rtPosition= 0 then alertsGenerated = 0;

 //Reset MP
 if marketposition = 0 and LastMarketPosition <> 0
 then begin
 ExitBarNum = BarNumber;
 rtPosition = marketposition;
 end;
 LastMarketPosition = marketposition;

+//reset crossind
+if marketposition = 0
+then
+begin
+crossind1 = False;
+end;

+//reset crossind
+if marketposition = 0
+then
+begin
+crossind2 = False;
+end;

+//close on cross back
+if marketposition = 0
+then
+begin
+shortStop = 9999999;
+end;

+//close on cross back
+if marketposition = 0
+then
+begin
+longStop = -9999999;
+end;

 if marketposition = 0 //Conditions Entry Long